On the History of the Word "Voluntaryism"

-Voluntaryism has a long and rich historical tradition in the English-speaking world.
+Voluntaryism has a long historical tradition in the English-speaking world.
 Our first cite of modern usage is from WIKIPEDIA, THE FREE ENCYCLOPEDIA, found on the worldwide web:

 The NEW SHORTER OXFORD ENGLISH DICTIONARY offers the following definitions, citing usage that dates back to the 1830s:

 - "The principle that the Church or schools should be independent of the State and supported by voluntary contributions."

 - "An advocate or adherent of voluntarism or voluntaryism."

 However, voluntaryism has roots deeper than the early 19th Century.
 The purpose of this article is to show the connections between 21st Century voluntaryism